 Hence the net count C, after which the timer will cause an interrupt when both prescaler and postscaler is used is given by,

-In case of up counter,
+In case of an UP-Counter,

 C = N x [timer-register-value] x M

-In case of down counter,
+In case of A DOWN-counter,

 C = N x [(timer-register-value)-(maximum-value-timer-register)] x M

 Having said this, you are now able to calculate the number of times the timer will count before it will interrupt the CPU.
-With this data at your disposal and the system clock frequency you can program the tier module to produce accurate time intervals.
+With this data at your disposal and the system clock frequency you can program the timer module to produce accurate time intervals.